toeverything/affine.pro-legacy/src/blog/2022/11/who-are-we-and-what-makes-affine/index.md

 author: Christopher Smolak
 tags: The Open Source Engineering
 cover: ./cover.jpg
-description: To Everyone, from Toeverything - AFFiNE, BlockSuite and JWST
+description: To Everyone, from Toeverything - AFFiNE, BlockSuite and OctoBase
 created: 2022-11-25
-updated: 2022-11-25
+updated: 2023-02-01
 layout: blog
 ---

-AFFiNE, Toeverything, BlockSuite, JWST.
+AFFiNE, Toeverything, BlockSuite, OctoBase.
 Have you heard these names or seen then around our websites?
 We've been asked a few times about what's the relationship between these different names so today we're going to give you a quick overview of who we are and what all these different names represent.

 ### Toeverything